Aircraft engine starting

 Many variations of aircraft engine starting have been used since the Wright brothers made their first powered flight in 1903.
 The methods used have been designed for weight saving, simplicity of operation and reliability.
-Early piston engines were started by hand, with geared hand starting, electrical and cartridge-operated systems for larger engines being developed between the wars.
+Early piston engines were started by hand.
+Geared hand starting, electrical and cartridge-operated systems for larger engines were developed between the First and Second World Wars.

 Gas turbine aircraft engines such as turbojets, turboshafts and turbofans often use air/pneumatic starting, with the use of bleed air from built-in auxiliary power units (APUs) or external air compressors now seen as a common starting method.
 Often only one engine needs be started using the APU (or remote compressor).
 After the first engine is started using APU bleed air, cross-bleed air from the running engine can be used to start the remaining engine(s).

 Piston engines

 Hand starting/propeller swinging

 Hand starting of aircraft piston engines by swinging the propeller is the oldest and simplest method, the absence of any onboard starting system giving an appreciable weight saving.
 Positioning of the propeller relative to the crankshaft is arranged such that the engine pistons pass through top dead centre during the swinging stroke.

-As the ignition system is normally arranged to produce sparks before top dead centre there is a risk of the engine kicking back during hand starting, to avoid this problem one of the two magnetos used in a typical aero engine ignition system is fitted with an 'impulse coupling', this spring-loaded device delays the spark until top dead centre and also increases the rotational speed of the magneto to produce a stronger spark.
+As the ignition system is normally arranged to produce sparks before top dead centre there is a risk of the engine kicking back during hand starting.
+To avoid this problem one of the two magnetos used in a typical aero engine ignition system is fitted with an 'impulse coupling', a spring-loaded device which delays the spark until top dead centre and which also increases the rotational speed of the magneto to produce a stronger spark.
 When the engine fires, the impulse coupling no longer operates and the second magneto is switched on.